Army paratroopers hurt during training jump at Mississippi base

 U.S. Army Alaska media relations chief John Pennell told CBS News 22 troops were hurt, with seven brought to an area hospital and the rest treated by medics at the scene.

-A staff sergeant at the base told CBS News the exercise involved several C-132 transport planes that hold roughly 60 people each, and one of the drops led to the injuries.
+A staff sergeant at the base told CBS News the exercise involved several C-132 transport planes and one of the drops led to the injuries.
 He said many soldiers were lightly to moderately wounded – most sustained scrapes.

+U.S. Army Alaska said on its Facebook page overnight that 83 jumpers had been accounted for and 4 others were being helped down from trees by firefighters.